RiaDhanani/value-mart/README.md

 ## Information

-Trash or Treasure is an online item catalog created to help users give away their unwanted belongings to someone who may make better use of them.
+Value Mart is an online item inventory designed to assist users in selling their unwanted possessions to someone who might use them more effectively.

 The project was created with **[Next.js](https://nextjs.org/)** using [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 Additionally, **[Cloudinary](https://cloudinary.com)** is used for image asset management and **[Auth0](https://auth0.com/)** is used for user authentication.

- The project is hosted via **[Vercel](https://vercel.com/)** and can be found at **[https://trash-or-treasure.vercel.app/](https://trash-or-treasure.vercel.app/)**.

 ## Developer's comments

-+ While the website is meant to function as an online item catalog, an item **database** has not yet been implemented.
-Instead, a database has been simulated using React's **Context API** and **Local storage**.
-Therefore, any added items will not be visible outside of the user's browser.
++ The website is intended to serve as an online catalog of items, but it does not yet have an item **database**.
+Instead, the **Context API** and React's **Local storage** have been used to mimic a database.
+Thus, any added item persists only till the browser is open.
-+ For testing purposes, feel free to use a fake e-mail and password for user authentication if you are not comfortable sharing your real information, as e-mail verification is not necessary.
++ If you'd rather not share your actual information during testing, feel free to use a fake e-mail and password for user authentication.
+Email verification is not required.
-+ The location of the item is intentionally left unvalidated allowing users to decide the level of specificity of the location such that their privacy may be protected.
-Users may then provide a more specific location to interested parties through direct contact.
++ In order to safeguard users' privacy, the location of the item is left unvalidated.
+Users can choose how specific a location should be.
+Users can then get in touch with interested parties and give them a more precise address.
-+ As there is no payment involved, it is expected that once a user desires an item, further proceedings will be conducted between the two parties involved through the means of contact provided by the item-holder.
-Trash or Treasure will not be held liable for any false or misleading information provided by the item-holder.
++ Since there is no money exchanged, the price ofan item is not mentioned and it is anticipated that once a user expresses interest in an item, further negotiations will take place between the two parties via the means of communication provided by the seller.

-## Footnotes

-This project was not created for commercial purposes, only for me to develop my React and CSS skills.
-This was my first attempt at using Next.js and I thoroughly enjoyed the developer experience coupled with the smooth CI/CD of hosting via Vercel!

-You can contact me at <prnkdslv@gmail.com>.
-Thanks for reading!